upcmd/updocs-content/logs/c0044_vvvvv.md

     scope[local] merged: {
+      "homedir": "/root",
-      "yourhome": "Your path is set to /root ", "homedir": "/root"
+      "yourhome": "Your path is set to /root "
     }

     self: final context exec vars:

     (*core.Cache)({
+      "homedir": "/root",
-      "yourhome": "Your path is set to /root ", "homedir": "/root"
+      "yourhome": "Your path is set to /root "
     })

     cmd( 1):
     echo """my home is at {{.homedir}}"""

     cmd=>:
-    echo """my home is at /root"""<=
+    echo """my home is at /root"""
+    -
     my home is at /root
+    -
      .. ok
     (utils.ExecResult) {
      Cmd: (string) (len=30) "echo \"\"\"my home is at /root\"\"\"",